 Summary: Many people may be concerned that Seattle may be in the midst of a housing bubble.
 Is it?
-And will it burst any time soon in 2019 or 2020?
-The evidence suggests that no bubble exists, especially as prices start to retreat.
+And will it burst any time soon in 2020?
+The evidence suggests that no bubble exists, especially as prices have been retreating.

 Recently, we examined a common question on the minds of some residents across the state of Washington.
 Is the state experiencing a real estate bubble?
 While home prices have clearly risen at a pace that’s above average over the past few years – despite having slowed down over the last 12 months – several economists have said it’s not a bubble scenario.

 But what about the Seattle metro area, in particular?
-Is Seattle currently in a housing market bubble, as of summer 2019?
-Or will it move toward one in 2020?
+Is Seattle currently in a housing market bubble?
+Or will it move toward one further in the year and beyond?
 Again, the answer is no.